Gridiron Fantasy Football: Releases

 The first and only set of Gridiron was released to both the hobby market and in general retail channels.
 As was standard for most CCGs of the era, the game came in 60-card starter decks, featuring a rulebook and a football field playmat with quick-start rules, and 12-card booster packs.
 To further enhance the collectible aspect of the game, there were 10 rare insert cards that were found in roughly 1 in every 10 packs or decks, and the inserts found in hobby boxes were different from the ones found in retail boxes.

-Three expansions were planned for release in 1996, but were never released: Championship, Traditions, and Blacklist.
+Three expansions were originally planned for 1996, but were never released: Championship, Traditions, and Blacklist.